wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/coaching/backends_en.md

 ### What I can do for you
 - Got started but you got stuck?
-: Code smells?
+: [Code smells](https://en.wikipedia.org/wiki/Smell_(Programmierung))?
 Not sure if you are using the "right" technology?
 Let me unstick you.
 - Don't know how to get started?
 : Lots and lots of ideas, but a sense of overwhelm?
 Let's untangle the web and start planning.
 - Have a specific sticky issue?